Return to UCSF Voicemail service page

 How do I set up call-answering rules for voicemail?

-- Call-answering rules allow you to choose how specific calls will be handled when you are away.
-These rules are set up using the Communication Assistant web portal.
+Call-answering rules allow you to choose how specific calls will be handled when you are away.
+These rules are set up using the Personal Communication Assistant (PCA) web portal.

 - If the rule set will be based on phone numbers, check the From/Not From menu and choose the appropriate option.